Skip to main content

 The claimant, Mrs Lorina Scott issued proceedings in relation to various gifts allegedly made by her to family members.

-The second part of Lorina’s claim related to the property in which she lived, 13 Lacy Street, Pontefract.
+2. The property in which she lived, 13 Lacy Street, Pontefract.
 Lorina inherited this property from her late parents.
 In 2016 the property was transferred to Charlotte’s son from a previous relationship, Zeus.
-Lorina did not recall signing any purported transfer of the property to Zeus but she did recall signing a document which Charlotte had led her to believe would transfer the property from her deceased parents to her.
+Lorina did not recall signing any purported transfer of the property to Zeus, but she did recall signing a document which Charlotte had led her to believe would transfer the property from her deceased parents to her.
 The licensed conveyancer instructed to deal with the transfer did not meet or take any instructions from Lorina, all instructions being taken from Charlotte and the witness on the transfer document was someone with an address local to Charlotte and who Lorina did not know and had not met.
 Lorina contended that she did not intend to gift this property to Zeus and sought an order to transfer title of the property back to her.

 The defence

-The defendants contested the proceedings.
-As to the property at 1 Southgate, the defendants asserted that the purchase monies were intended to be a gift to Zeus and that the legal and beneficial interest in the property vested in them absolutely.
+Charlotte and Zeus contested the proceedings.
+They asserted that the purhcase moneies in respect of the property at 1 Southgate were intended to be a gift to Zeus and that the legal and beneficial interest in the property vested in them absolutely.

-In relation to 13 Lacy Street, the defendants contended that Charlotte gave instructions to the licensed conveyancer with the knowledge of, or authority from, Lorina.
+In relation to 13 Lacy Street, they contended that Charlotte gave instructions to the licensed conveyancer with the knowledge of, or authority from, Lorina.
 They claimed Lorina had decided to give the property to Zeus immediately although she would continue to reside in it until her death.

 What did the court find?